Getting started in 5 minutes

 - Now, let's install a

-uses the most up-to-date featuresrustup
+nightlybuild forrustup, sinceGearuses the most up-to-date featuresrustupprovides.

 rustup update